greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 <img src="img/fetch_demo_metrics.png" alt="Data Asset Metrics" style="width:700px;"/><br>

-When you have profiled the data for a Data Asset, you can use the introspection results when creating new Expectations.
+Once you have profiled the data for a Data Asset, you can use the introspected results when creating new Expectations.
 Let's create a new Expectation for this Data Asset.
-Note the several subtle, but key, changes on the Expectation creation page.
+Note the subtle, but key, changes on the Expectation creation page.

 * When selecting new Expectations types, the **Column** input provides a dropdown menu of existing Data Asset columns, rather than a freeform text field.
 * Depending on the Expectation type and column selected, default values are populated automatically.